Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Covers a wide range of business aspects, including customer service, cost and decision analysis
+- Covers a wide range of business aspects, including customer service, cost, and decision analysis

-- Features key-term definitions, concept overviews, discussions and analytical problem-solving
+- Features key-term definitions, concept overviews, discussions, and analytical problem-solving

-10. Transportation Rates Analysis
+10. Transportation routing

-11. Transportation Decisions Analysis
+11. Transportation security

 - No. of pages:

 - © Elsevier 2020

 M.D.
 Sarder is a professor and chair of engineering technologies at Bowling Green State University, Bowling Green, Ohio, United States.
 His research interests include logistics transportation, supply chain management, intermodal facility analysis, warehousing need assessment, designing reverse logistics, and transportation modeling.
 He has been awarded more than $2.5M funding from various agencies, including the NSF and U.S. Department of Transportation, and has authored four books, several book chapters, and many journal articles.
 He is actively involved with various professional societies including the Transportation Research Board (TRB), Material Handling Institute (MHI), and Institute of Industrial and Systems Engineers (IISE).
 He also served as the editor-in-chief of International Journal of Logistics Transportation Research and as an editor of Transportation Research Record.